What is Java memory leakage?

 AppOptics by SolarWinds is a full-service application performance monitor built for a vast number of different applications.
 While AppOptics supports many programs, it does a particularly good job when monitoring and troubleshooting Java apps.

-Similar to DataDog, AppOptics combines powerful features into an easy to use dashboard that allows you to customize and take control of your monitoring experience.
+Similar to DataDog, AppOptics combines powerful features into an easy-to-use dashboard that allows you to customize and take control of your monitoring experience.
 Alerts can be created from scratch, or chosen from the library of pre-configured templates that come standard with the software.

 While the dashboard provides you with a complete overview of the applications and it’s status, you can also drill down to the code level and use AppOptics as a performance tuner.
 This makes it easy to receive real-time data and immediately troubleshoot it within the same software.